Call Button

 Sinus Headache Symptoms

-• Runny nose or congestion during headache
+• Blocked or runny nose during headache

 • Watery eyes during headache

-• Increased pressure or pain in sinuses
+• Increased sinus pressure or sinus pain

 A man experiencing a Migraine